Steven-Klavins/Devcamp-Portfolio/README.md

 # Devcamp Portfolio

+## About
-## This repo has been created to document my progress on the [Dissecting Ruby on Rails 5 course](https://www.udemy.com/course/professional-rails-5-development-course/).
+This repo has been created to document my progress on the [Dissecting Ruby on Rails 5 course](https://www.udemy.com/course/professional-rails-5-development-course/).

+Despite the course being based on rails 5, I built this application in Rails 6 with a modernized approach.
+I took the course as a refresher on the framework to accommodate my new job role, regardless of its age the course still covers a mountain of useful information regarding best practices and the Rails ecosystem.

-## Course completion: <font color='yellow'>50%</font>
+## Course completion: <font color='yellow'>65%</font>

 ## Dependencies